Panel-Based Research for Decision Support with Multiple AI Models

 How ConvergePanel helps

 ConvergePanel operates as a multi-model research panel.
 You submit one question; multiple models respond independently; consensus, disagreement, and source quality are structured and surfaced.
-You get the benefit of panel thinking — diverse perspectives, visible disagreement — without the coordination overhead.
+You get the benefit of panel thinking — diverse perspectives, visible disagreement, turn disagreement into better questions — without the coordination overhead.

 How it works

-- 1Define the decision and the research question that most affects it
+- 1Define the decision and frame the research question that most affects it

 - 2Submit the question to ConvergePanel's panel research mode